Terraflux/terraflux.github.io/_posts/2016-07-26-magic-squares.markdown

 ![9sc]({{ site.url }}/assets/9sc.png)
 ![10sc]({{ site.url }}/assets/10sc.png)

 Several patterns seem to be differentiating in the sequence.
 Squares whose size is an odd number tend to take on tesselating diagonals, while even squares seem to adopt a checkboard approach.
 Also worth noting, the highest number required to complete the square increases at exponential time.
-A magic square of N size requires N^N to be its largest number.
+A magic square of n size requires n*n to be the largest value.
 This becomes a computational hurdle pretty quickly, at around n=100, the program begins to complain.
-So here's n=90-92, colorized and along with a new 3d visualization function(surf()):
+So here's n=90-92, colorized and along with a new 3d visualization function "surf", which places the value of the matrix entry on the Z axis and the position of row and column on the X and Y:

 ![90sc]({{ site.url }}/assets/90sc.png)